June 24, 2016

 Thanks so much for talking with us, Rick!
 And thanks to you and everyone at Blair’s who works so hard to provide our customers with excellent roadside assistance.

 To stay connected and receive the latest in great content from Urgent.ly, like us on Facebook, follow us on Twitter, and check our blog for all things driving and roadside assistance!
-Want tips, tricks, the latest updates, and exclusive discounts delivered directly to your inbox?
-Subscribe to our mailing list on the right!
-If you are an Urgent.ly service provider and are interested in starring in an upcoming Service Provider Feature, please contact email@example.com.
-To learn more about becoming a Service Provider with Urgent.ly and to join the network, visit Work With Us.
+If you are an Urgent.ly service provider and are interested in starring in an upcoming Service Provider Feature, please contact firstname.lastname@example.org.